 5 Wedding Expenses That Are Tax Deductible

-Who's filing their first tax return as newlyweds?
-While doing your taxes isn't always the most enjoyable task, the only way around it is through it.
-And we have some good news that will definitely help you get through it: Wedding expenses aren't just worth it for a beautiful ceremony and awesome reception—some of those expenses might actually be tax deductible.
-If you set up a charity registry, donated your centerpieces or paid fees for a nonprofit venue, for example, your good deeds could be rewarded.
-What goes around, comes around, right?
+Are you filing your first tax return as newlyweds?
+We have some good news that will definitely help you get through it: Wedding expenses aren't just worth it for a beautiful ceremony and awesome reception—some of those expenses might actually be tax deductible.
+If you set up a charity registry, donated your centerpieces or paid fees for a nonprofit venue, for example, your thoughtfulness could be rewarded.

-Whether you're putting together your 2017 tax return or planning your upcoming wedding (which means you're planning way ahead for next year's tax season, so props to you), here are some wedding costs and donations you can potentially write off for taxes.
+Whether you're putting together your annual tax return or planning your upcoming wedding (which means you're planning way ahead for next year's tax season—hooray!), here are some wedding costs and donations you can potentially write off for taxes.

 1. If you have a charity registry.